| Enter your email address here: |

 NASA launched the 2001 Mars Odyssey orbiter.

 NASA's 2001 Mars Odyssey is the remaining part of the Mars Surveyor 2001 Project, which originally consisted of two separately launched missions, The Mars Surveyor 2001 Orbiter and the Mars Surveyor 2001 Lander.
 The lander spacecraft was cancelled as part of the reorganization of the Mars Exploration Program at NASA.
 The orbiter, renamed the 2001 Mars Odyssey, was nominally planned to orbit Mars for three years with the objective of conducting a detailed mineralogical analysis of the planet's surface from orbit and measuring the radiation environment.
 The mission had as its primary science goals to gather data to help determine whether the environment on Mars was ever conducive to life, to characterize the climate and geology of Mars, and to study potential radiation hazards to possible future astronaut missions.
-The orbiter also acted (and is acting, as of 2005) as a communications relay for [future] missions to Mars over a period of five years.
+The orbiter also acted (and is acting, as of 2022) as a communications relay for [future] missions to Mars.
+It has enough propellant to function until 2025.

-The 2001 Mars Odyssey was launched on 7 April 2001.
+The 2001 Mars Odyssey was launched aboard a Delta II 7425 on 7 April 2001.
 In August, during the cruise to Mars, the MARIE instrument failed to respond during a routine data transfer and was put into hibernation.
-Attempts to revive the instrument were successful in March 2002 and MARIE began taking scientific data from orbit on 13 March.
+(Attempts to revive the instrument were successful in March 2002, and MARIE began taking scientific data from orbit on 13 March 2002.)
 After a seven month cruise the spacecraft reached Mars on 24 October 2001.
 The spacecraft used a 19.7 minute propulsive maneuver to transfer into an 18.6 hour elliptical capture orbit and used aerobraking until 11 January 2002, when the spacecraft pulled out of the aerobraking orbit into a 201 x 500 km orbit.
 This orbit was trimmed over the next few weeks until it became a 2-hour, approximately 400 x 400 km polar science orbit on 30 January 2002.
 The science mapping mission began on 19 February 2002, and on 28 May 2002, NASA reported that Odyssey's GRS had detected large amounts of hydrogen, a sign that there must be ice lying within a meter of the planet's surface.
-The Orbiter acts as a communications relay for the Mars Exploration Rovers, which arrived in January 2004, and will possibly also do so for other future missions.
-Data was collected from orbit until the end of the 917 day nominal mission in July 2004, and the mission has been extended for another Martian year, until September 2006.
+The Orbiter acts as a communications relay for the Mars Exploration Rovers (Spirit and Opportunity) which arrived in January 2004, the Mars Science Laboratory rover Curiosity, and will possibly also do so for other future missions.
+Data was collected from orbit until the end of the 917 day nominal mission in July 2004, and the mission was first extended for another Martian year, until September 2006.

 The 2001 Mars Odyssey carries star cameras, the Mars Radiation Environment Experiment (MARIE), which measures the near-space radiation environment as related to the radiation-related risk to human explorers, the Thermal Emission Imaging System (THEMIS), which maps the mineralogy of the Martian surface using a high-resolution camera and a thermal infrared imaging spectrometer, and the Gamma-Ray Spectrometer (GRS), which maps the elemental composition of the surface and determines the abundance of hydrogen in the shallow subsurface.